KanakKaletha/TalentSumo/README.md

-# TalentSumo
+# TalentSumo Assignment

-Sure!
-Here's a README for your Django project "talentsumo":
+Django project "talentsumo":

 # TalentSumo

-TalentSumo is a Django-based web application that allows users to create, view, edit and share notes.
+"talentsumo" assignment is a Django-based web application that allows users to create, view, edit and share notes.
 The notes can be in the form of text, audio or video.

 ## Features